alexyorke/alexyorke.github.io/_posts/2022-11-11-gzip-exceptions-but-only-on-hot-or-rainy-days.md

 ---
 title: "GZIP exceptions, but only on hot or rainy days"
 date: 2022-11-11
+description: "A debugging story about a mysterious C# gzip decompression exception and what actually caused it, with investigation steps and lessons learned."
 ---

 Want to get notified when part two (extended version) releases?
 Sign up to the mailing list here: http://eepurl.com/idzoGv